 RCM contributions appear to have come in a number of forms.
-First, there are job fairs.
-RCM recently posted one on FaceBook, regarding a job fair at the Gilson Wash Activity Center ("GWAC"), located on the Tribe's Reservation.
-Another was held at Apache Gold Convention Center.
+First, there are job fairs held at the Apache Gold Convention Center and the Gilson Wash Activity Center ("GWAC"), both of which are located on the Tribe's Reservation.
+One such job fair was advertised as follows: